RacingNewbie/BigQueryProjects/README.md

 ---

-# ⚙️ How to Run This Project
+# ⚙️ How to Run This Project ( If you want to start from scratch )

 ### 1. Open **BigQuery Sandbox**
 > https://console.cloud.google.com/bigquery